 There’s a Vibram TC5+ outsole, offering exceptional traction on both trails and smooth surfaces.
 This gives the wearer confidence while hiking or just daily walking.
 Keep in mind this outsole squeaks rather obnoxiously on most indoor surfaces, if that bothers you.

-This shoe has excellent breathability, while the leather/textile outside offers decent waterproof protection for your feet.
+This shoe has excellent breathability, while the leather/textile outside offers decent waterproof protection for your flat feet.
 The toe box is wider than most other models, which your blister-free toes will appreciate.

 One thing that diminishes the exceptional comfort of these shoes is the arch support, which is substantially higher than others.
 However, for very flat-footed hikers, this is exactly the kind of support you want.